 - Sega Enterprises Ltd. v.
 Codemasters Limited (unreported UK proceeding)

 Mr. Sookman is a member of the Copyright Committee of the Patent Trademark Institute of Canada (PTIC).
 Mr. Sookman is a past chairman of the Canadian Bar Association ― Computer and Computer-Related Technology section.
 He is a member of the Association Litteraire et Artistique Internationale, the Computer Law Association and ITAC’s Legal Affairs Committee.
 Mr. Sookman is a former director of the Canadian IT Law Association.
 He is also a member and former member of the executive of the Toronto Computer Lawyers’ Group, and a member of the Licensing Executive Society and the Copyright Society of the USA.
 He is also a member of Osgoode Hall Law School’s IP Osgoode Advisory Board and the advisory board of the Canadian Chamber of Commerce’s Canadian Intellectual Property Council (CIPC).
+He is also a member of the advisory board of the global think tank CIGI.
 He is a graduate of Osgoode Hall Law School (1980) and was called to the Ontario bar in 1982.
 Mr. Sookman holds a BA from Concordia University (Interdisciplinary Studies in Science and Human Affairs) and a Master’s in Environmental Studies (MES) degree from York University (1980).

 - offensive to an individual or an organization